volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 `yarn start`

-If the are no errors in the console, open Twitter, navigate to the Profile and see a newly created Tweet:
+If no errors are displayed in the console, open Twitter, navigate to your profile and see a newly created tweet:

 ![Twit Posted Programatically](/img/screenshot-2021-09-12-at-10.29.31.png "Twit Posted Programatically")

-Pretty cool, huh?
+Pretty cool, isn't it?

-Imagine what else could be done using the Twitter API, which is really easy-to-use and well documented.
+Imagine what else you could do with the Twitter API, which is really easy-to-use and well documented.

 ## Summary

-Congratulations on creating your first Twitter Bot that posts a Tweet for you.
+Congratulations on creating your first Twitter Bot, which posts a tweet for you.

-I suggest to start reading the [official Twitter API documentation](https://developer.twitter.com/en/docs) and playing around with the Twitter API to see what else can be automated, so your business can benefit from that.
+I recommend you to read the [official Twitter API documentation](https://developer.twitter.com/en/docs) and play around with the Twitter API to see what else can be automated to benefit your business.

-The vast majority of other social networks have their APIs and allow to do similar things, so by learning one (Twitter), you know how to handle others as well.
+Most other social networks have their own APIs and enable similar things.

+So if you know one (Twitter), you know how to deal with others.